IMPORTANT Website terms of use and cookie statement

 On 4 December 2020, Rt Hon Christopher Pincher MP, Minister of State for Housing, announced the joint winners of the Home of 2030 competition: +Home and Connector Housing.

-Launched in March 2020 and managed by the RIBA, the competition encouraged the design of environmentally friendly homes that support people in leading independent, fulfilling lives as our society ages.
+Launched in March 2020 and managed by RIBA, the competition encouraged the design of environmentally friendly homes that support people in leading independent, fulfilling lives as our society ages.

 The +Home scheme is designed by igloo Regeneration with Useful Projects, Expedition Engineers and Mawson Kerr.
 It proposes community led self build homes that people can design themselves.
 Simple to build with affordable frames and components, the homes would be climate friendly and recyclable at the end of their use.